josmar-crwdstffng/angular/aio/content/start/start-deployment.md

     <div class="alert is-helpful">

-    If the above `ng build` command throws an error about missing packages, append the missing dependencies in your local project's `package.json` file to match the one in the downloaded StackBlitz project.
+    If the above `ng build` command throws an error about missing packages, append the missing dependencies in the `package.json` file of your local project to match the one in the downloaded StackBlitz project.

     </div>